gomathishankar28/ms2_desi_wagon/README.md

 ### Schedule
 This is a section of the Home page.
 As the wagon is scheduled to visit 1 city in a day, accounting to 5 different cities in a week.
 This section showcases a table that would detail the scheduled visits of th wagon on each week day.
 This also inlcudes timing details.
+This is displayed in a table for large and medium screens.
+However table is not being advised as a good UX for smaller screens, this section is displayed as accordion in smaller screens for better reponsiveness, good UX and readability.

 ### Location
 This is also a section of the Home page.
 The wagon visit 5 cities in a week.
 This section gives the address details of each location at which the wagon will be stationed.
 This is acheived with the help of Google Maps API.
+This section contains 2 columns on large and medium screens(col-lg-6, col-md-6) on which one column displays the map with markers on 5 different cities this wagon would visit every week.
+The second column displaying a card with details of address, landmark , timings and day when each marker is clicked for better usability.
+This is done in smaller screen with 2 (col-12) columns.

 ### Place order
 This page presents a frm to the user which helps them to send in their grocery list in advance.
 An email will be sent to desiwagon and copy of it will be sent to the user as well.